ocaml/opam/master_changes.md

 ## Repository
   * No longer call tar tool to create archives, use tar library instead [#6945 @kit-ty-kate]
   * [BUG] Do not fail on directories named `opam` when scanning the `packages` directory of a repository during `opam repo add` or `opam init` (worked on subsequent `opam update`) [#6941 @kit-ty-kate @rjbou]
+  * Speedup repository operations on certain file-systems (e.g. NTFS on Windows or IO constrained machines) by changing its storage in the opam root from plain directory to archive, for HTTP repositories, or non-VCS one if `OPAMREPOSITORYTARRING` is enabled [#6625 @rjbou @kit-ty-kate @arozovyk - fix #5346 #5741 #5648 #5484 #5559 #3050 #6974]

 ## Lock
   * [BUG] Fix `undefined variable` error when a lock file filter contains an undefined variables: fail gracefully with strict mode, continue and default the variable to false on normal mode [#6947 @rjbou - fix #6946]